microsoft/solution-accelerator-many-models/Troubleshooting.md

 #### AutoML Dependencies are not guaranteed to be consistent with older versions of the SDK
-When training your models using AutoML, all your runs may fail if you don't have the latest version of the  azureml-contrib-pipeline-steps package.
+When training your models using AutoML, all your runs may fail if you don't have the latest version of the  azureml-pipeline-steps package.

 ```
 Incompatible/Missing packages found: azureml-automl-core requires azureml-dataprep<1.6.0a,>=1.4.10a but has azureml-dataprep 1.6.0.;azureml-defaults requires azureml-dataprep[fuse]<1.6.0a,>=1.4.10a but has azureml-dataprep 1.6.0.;azureml-automl-runtime requires azureml-dataprep[fuse,pandas]<1.6.0a,>=1.4.10a but has azureml-dataprep 1.6.0.;azureml-train-automl-runtime requires azureml-dataprep[fuse,pandas]<1.6.0a,>=1.4.10a but has azureml-dataprep 1.6.0.
 ```

 This is a known issue and to ensure your runs are successful please get the latest versions of the notebook and make sure to updgrade the following packages:
-Upgrade  the azureml-sdk[automl] and upgrade the azureml-contrib-pipeline-steps to a version greater than or equal to 1.6.0:
+Upgrade  the azureml-sdk[automl] and upgrade the azureml-pipeline-steps to a version greater than or equal to 1.6.0:

 ```
 pip install --upgrade azureml-sdk[automl]
-pip install --upgrade azureml-contrib-pipeline-steps
+pip install --upgrade azureml-pipeline-steps
 ```

 #### 429 Errors